Charlie9009/CI_PP2_UPM/README.md

 * I went with the font Bona Nova because I like how it runs and looks throughout the site.
 For the backup I picked Sans-serif.

 ### Wireframes

+* Below you can see the links to the respective wireframes

 ## Features